Zanzibarr/Notify/docs/python_use.md

 ```

 ## Utilities
+Each of the following methods will return the response recieved from the telegram API.
 We've implemented some utilities that you might find useful:
 ### Send an exception
 Sends a text message formatted in a way that it stands out as exception: